Summary:

 Summary of Collections

-This section indicates when an account becomes significantly overdue and is another key aspect when learning how to read a credit report.
-This section includes accounts a creditor has sold to a professional collections agency.
 The collections section reports on unsecured debt, including credit cards and other kinds of personal loans.
-Collection information is retained on an applicant's credit report for seven years from the first delinquency date.
+Collection information may be retained on an applicant’s credit report for seven years from the first delinquency date.

 Collection information that you’ll be able to review includes: